-The Diploma in Hotel Management has one technology-based module, CSC102 Computer Applications listed as elective.
+The Bachelor's Degree in Hotel Management has two technology-based modules, CSC102 Computer Applications and CSC203 Managing Information Systems where both are listed as electives.
 Critically, there are no further digital/ technology based modules that reflect the latest operational trends of the hotel sector.